 Director compensation currently consists of cash and equity compensation.
 In December 2006, the Board approved a revised compensation program, effective as of March 14, 2007, the date of our 2007 Annual Meeting.
 In addition to the changes in cash compensation described below, the Board modified its equity compensation and discontinued the use of options in favor of restricted stock units (RSUs).
 The Board based these changes in compensation upon the determination and recommendations of the Governance and Nominations Committee.
-In making its recommendations regarding the composition and amount of compensation to be paid to our non-employee directors, the Governance and Nominations Committee received an evaluation of the competitiveness of Ciena's Board compensation program from Compensia, Inc., a compensation consulting firm.
+In making its recommendations regarding the composition and amount of compensation upon the object of the Governance and Nominations Committee received an evaluation of the competitiveness of Ciena's Board compensation program from Compensia, Inc., a compensation consulting firm.
 This evaluation included an overview of Board compensation trends and developments, a review of our Board compensation practices and a competitive analysis of the amount and composition of compensation paid to our directors.